MicrosoftDocs/cpp-docs/docs/preprocessor/preprocessor-experimental-overview.md

 ## Incomplete features

-The experimental preprocessor isn't complete yet, and some preprocessor directive logic still falls back to the traditional behavior.
+The experimental preprocessor is mostly complete, although some preprocessor directive logic still falls back to the traditional behavior.
 Here is a partial list of incomplete features:

 - Support for `_Pragma`
 - C++20 features
-- Additional diagnostic improvements
-- Switches to control the output under /E and /P
 - Boost blocking bug: Logical operators in preprocessor constant expressions aren't fully implemented in the new preprocessor.
 On some `#if` directives, the new preprocessor can fall back to the traditional preprocessor.
 The effect is only noticeable when macros that are incompatible with the traditional preprocessor get expanded, which can happen when building Boost preprocessor slots.